seedstack/mqtt-addon/listener.md

     - Addons
 menu:
     AddonMQTT:
-        weight: 40
+        weight: 30
 ---

 To receive MQTT messages, create a listener class which implements the `org.eclipse.paho.client.mqttv3.MqttCallback` interface and is annotated with `@MqttListener`.
 This annotation takes the following parameters:

-* The `cliens` parameter specifying the client that will be used to receive the messages.
+* The `clients` parameter specifying the client that will be used to receive the messages.
 * The `topics` parameter specifying which topic it will listen to.
 * The `qos` parameter specifying which topic it will listen to (for the topicFilter defined).